lifeofreilly/design-patterns/README.md

 The Command Pattern encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.

+## /combined
+A set of patterns working together.

 ## /composite
 The composite Pattern allows you to compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and composition of objects uniformly.